divio/divio-cloud-docs/how-to/resources-configure-git.rst

 Your external Git remote has now been set up.

-The Control Panel can save commits to it (thanks to :ref:`the key you provided <git-setup-ssh>`) and the repository can send a signal to the Control Panel to pull in new commits when they land (thanks to :ref:`the webhook <git-setup-webhook>`).
+The Control Panel can save commits to it (using :ref:`the key you provided <git-setup-ssh>`) and the repository can send a signal to the Control Panel to pull in new commits when they land (using :ref:`the webhook <git-setup-webhook>`).

 Options and special cases